SpencerDodd/CrossBLAST/README.md

 This is a rough script that I have been using to do genomic research with automated BLAST queries.
 If you've stumbled on this page, the code isn't too pretty...I'm a biologist first, programmer second.
 I'm working on cleaning, fixing, and reorganizing it, but that's taking a backseat to data generation at the moment.

+# OVERVIEW AND FOLLOWING INFO IS OUTDATED AS OF 12/14/15

 ## Overview

 Here's a quick rundown of what each script does, and future functionality that it will have in coming iterations.